jensschnitzler/Remus-Variable/README.md

-# Tex Gyre Heros Variable
+# Gyre Heros Variable
-Tex Gyre Heros Variable is a derivat of the sans-serif typeface Tex Gyre Heros published by GUST e-foundry.
+Gyre Heros Variable is a derivat of the sans-serif typeface TeX Gyre Heros published by GUST e-foundry.
 The goal is to combine the different static styles of Tex Gyre Heros into one variable font with axes for width, weight and slant.

+## License

+Gyre Heros Variable is licensed under the GUST Font License, see [GUST-FONT-LICENSE.txt](GUST-FONT-LICENSE.txt) for details.

 ## Original Source: TeX Gyre Heros
 [https://www.gust.org.pl/projects/e-foundry/tex-gyre/heros](https://www.gust.org.pl/projects/e-foundry/tex-gyre/heros)